AmadeusITGroup/python-ptypes/doc/storage.rst

 to read or write their contents, but there is neither a need nor a way to create assigned-by-value instances in a stand-alone fashion.

-In contrast to UInt and Float, persistent strings are assigned by reference.
+In contrast to Int and Float, persistent strings are assigned by reference.
 The assignment to a field will convert a Python string implicitly to a persistent string:

       >>> p.root.name = 'James Bond'